civictechindex/CTI-website-backend/README.md

 This project can be run locally using either [Docker](https://www.docker.com/), [Docker Compose](https://docs.docker.com/compose/) or your local python.
-If you are runnning without docker please ensure that the right version of python is installed.
+If you are running without docker please ensure that the right version of python is installed.
 We suggest using [pyenv](https://github.com/pyenv/pyenv) to manage multiple versions of python.